 About Theos Think Tank

 Theos was launched with the support of the Archbishop of Canterbury and the Cardinal Archbishop of Westminster, but it is independent of any particular denomination.
 We are an ecumenical Christian organisation, committed to the belief that religion in general and Christianity in particular has much to offer for the common good of society as a whole.
-We are committed to the traditional creeds of the Christian faith and draw on social and political thought from a wide range of theological traditions.
-We also work with many non-christian and non-religious individuals and organisations.
+We are not aligned with any point on the party political spectrum, believing that Christian social and political thought cuts across these distinctions.